FlineDev/BartyCrouch/README.md

 <details><summary>Options for `code`</summary>

-- `codePath`: The directory to search for Swift code files.
+- `codePaths`: The directory / directories to search for Swift code files.
-- `localizablePath`: The enclosing path containing the localized `Localizable.strings` files.
+- `localizablePaths`: The enclosing path(s) containing the localized `Localizable.strings` files.
 - `defaultsToKeys`: Add new keys both as key and value.
 - `additive`: Prevents cleaning up keys not found in code.
 - `customFunction`: Use alternative name to `NSLocalizedString`.